-Preliminary FVIII CAAR and CAAR-like constructs have been engineered that target parts, but not all, of the FVIII domains.
-Dr. Milone, one of our scientific co-founders, has led the development of one such construct.
+Preliminary FVIII CAAR and CAAR-like constructs have been engineered that target key parts, but not all, of the FVIII domains.
+Dr. Milone, one of our scientific cofounders, has led the development of multiple constructs to evaluate the impact on safety and potency.